caglajf/Udacity_DeepReinforcementLearning_CollaborationAndCompetition/README.md

  <h2>Insructions for training an agent</h2>

-After you have followed the instructions above, open Tennis.ipynb (located in the p3_collab-compet/ folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.
+After you have followed the instructions above, open Tennis.ipynb (located in the caglajf/Udacity_DeepReinforcementLearning_CollaborationAndCompetition repository) and follow the instructions to learn how to use the Python API to control the agent.
+In this project, Multi Agent Deep Deterministic Gradient (MADDPG) method was employed and the main classes were defined in the MADDPG_agent.py file.